Regnal years of English and British monarchs: Retrospective dates

 The pre-1794 custom of retrospective dating may cause confusion in the "short titles" for statutes which happen to have a year in the title.
 Parliamentary sessions often started in Autumn and continued into Spring.
 So an act that was passed in, say, the Spring of 1554 might nonetheless be given the year "1553" in its short title - as that is when the session began, and thus when the act came into retrospective force.
 Thus historians often have to tangle with the awkwardness of citing an "act of 1553" responding to events occurring in 1554.
 Careful writers will take care to mention the actual year of passage in the historical narrative if there is risk of confusion with the year in the short title.
-Careless writers might not make notice of it and let readers assume the short title year is the actual year of passage, e.g. the Bubble Act (6 George I c.18) passed in June 1720 is sometimes mistakenly cited in history books as being passed in 1719 (long before the South Sea Bubble began!) simply because its legal short title is the "Royal Exchange and London Assurance Corporation Act 1719" (the session started in November 1719).
+Careless writers might not make notice of it and let readers assume the short title year is the actual year of passage, e.g. the Bubble Act (6 Geo.
+1. c.
+18) passed in June 1720 is sometimes mistakenly cited in history books as being passed in 1719 (long before the South Sea Bubble began) simply because its legal short title is the "Royal Exchange and London Assurance Corporation Act 1719" (the session started in November 1719).